-A "default judgment" is a judgment in favor of the foreclosing party (the bank) when the borrower doesn’t respond to a foreclosure lawsuit.
-The main danger of allowing a default judgment against you is that, once this happens, you’ll lose the opportunity to fight the judicial foreclosure.
+A "default judgment" is a judgment in favor of the foreclosing party (called the "bank" in this article) when the borrower doesn’t respond to a foreclosure lawsuit.
+The main danger of allowing a default judgment against you is that, once it happens, you’ll lose the opportunity to fight the judicial foreclosure.

-(For more information about the difference between judicial and nonjudicial foreclosures, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)
+(For more information about the difference between judicial and nonjudicial foreclosures, see Will Your Foreclosure Take Place In or Out of Court?)

 You’ll potentially face a default judgment in a judicial foreclosure, but not in a nonjudicial one.
 Here's how the process generally works:

 The answer, if you choose to file one, must contain legally acceptable responses to the allegations against you in the complaint.
-An answer is your opportunity to inform the court of your position on each of the allegations in the complaint and to formally allege any defenses or counterclaims you have against the bank or servicer.
+An answer is your opportunity to:

 If you don't want to fight the foreclosure, you don't have to file an answer in response to the suit.
 Though, keep in mind that, in some cases, it might make sense to answer the complaint to buy yourself some more time to work out a loss mitigation option or live in the home—so long as you have a reasonable basis for doing so.
-(Say you want the bank to prove it owns your loan or to provide proof of its allegations, like proof of the total amount it says you owe under the loan documents.)
-If you file a frivolous answer, you might get stuck paying costs and expenses of the opposing parties, including their attorneys' fees.
+Say you want the bank to prove it owns your loan or to provide proof of its allegations, like proof of the total amount it says you owe under the loan documents.
+But if you file a frivolous answer, you might get stuck paying the opposing party's costs and expenses, including their attorneys' fees.

 If you don't file an answer, the bank will ask the court for a default judgment.
-If the court grants the default judgment, this means you automatically lose the case and the bank gets everything it’s asking for, including perhaps a deficiency judgment.
+Once the court grants a default judgment, you automatically lose the case, and the bank gets everything it’s asking for, including perhaps a deficiency judgment.

 Once the court grants a default judgment, the bank can sell your home at a foreclosure sale.

-On the flip side, if you file an answer to the suit, the bank can't get a default judgment from the court.
-Instead, depending on the strength of your arguments, it might file a motion for summary judgment asking the court to rule in its favor without a trial or any further legal proceedings because your answer was not sufficient for some reason.
-For example, the important facts of the case aren’t in dispute, any defenses you’ve raised lack merit, or you didn’t show wrongdoing on the part of the bank or servicer.
+If you file an answer to the suit, the bank can't get a default judgment from the court.
+Instead, depending on the strength of your arguments, it might file a motion for summary judgment, asking the court to rule in its favor without a trial or any further legal proceedings because your answer was not sufficient for some reason.
+For example, the case's important facts aren’t in dispute, any defenses you’ve raised lack merit, or you didn’t show wrongdoing on the part of the bank or servicer.

-If the court grants summary judgment in favor of the bank, typically after a hearing, this means that the bank wins the case and a sale will be held.
+If the court grants summary judgment in favor of the bank, typically after a hearing, the bank wins the case, and a sale will be held.
 If the court denies summary judgment, though, then the case will continue through the litigation process, including discovery and trial.
 Then, the judge will then either:

-With a nonjudicial foreclosure, the foreclosure doesn't go through the court system so you won't receive a complaint or have an opportunity to file an answer.
-So, a default judgment (or summary judgment) isn’t part of the process.
+With a nonjudicial foreclosure, the foreclosure doesn't go through the court system.
+You won't receive a complaint or have an opportunity to file an answer.
+Accordingly, a default judgment or summary judgment isn’t part of the process.

 Instead, the bank merely completes the steps that state law requires to foreclose—like mailing you notice about the foreclosure, publishing it in a newspaper, and posting sale information at the property—and holds a foreclosure sale.
-(If you want to fight a nonjudicial foreclosure in court, you’ll have to file your own lawsuit.
-To learn more, read How to Fight a Foreclosure in Court: Nonjudicial Foreclosure.)
+If you want to fight a nonjudicial foreclosure in court, you’ll have to file your own lawsuit.

-If you’ve received notice of a nonjudicial foreclosure, keep in mind that this kind of foreclosure usually moves quickly, so you should talk to an attorney about filing your own lawsuit as soon as possible if you think you might want to challenge the foreclosure in court.
+If you’ve received notice of a nonjudicial foreclosure, keep in mind that this kind of foreclosure usually moves quickly.
+You should talk to an attorney about filing a lawsuit as soon as possible if you think you might want to challenge the foreclosure in court.